 Revocation by the Settlor

-For more on trusts, including contesting them, see our guide on trust contestation in the.
+For more on how trusts can be challenged, see our guide on trust contestation.

 Trust Termination Procedures